K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 ![Crafty website](/images/HTB-Crafty/crafty-webpage.png)

-There is nothing interesting on the web application so far.
-I turned my attention to the Minecraft server.
+There is nothing interesting on the web application so we turn our attention to the Minecraft server.
 When searching `minecraft 1.16.5 vulnerability` we find that there is a Log4j exploit for it with [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228).

 > `play.crafty.htb` redirects us to the main website.